AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/07_iterables-and-looping.md

 # Chapter 7: Iterables and looping

+## The `for of` loop

 ES6 introduced a new type of loop, the `for of` loop.
+Let’s take a look at how it is used

 &nbsp;

-## The `for of` loop

 ### Iterating over an array

-Usually we would iterate using something like this:
+Usually, we would iterate using the following method:

 ```javascript
 var fruits = ['apple','banana','orange'];